AliceO2Group/analysis-framework/docs/hyperloop/userdocumentation.md

 <img src="../images/derivedDataEx.png" width="70%">
 </div>

-* _Test Statistics_ contains three graphs that display different metrics following the tests this wagon was part of.
+* <a name="wagonteststatistics"></a>_Test Statistics_ contains three graphs that display different metrics following the tests this wagon was part of.
 The first graph plots the _PSS Memory_ corresponding to each test run.
 The second one diplays the _CPU Time_, _Wall time_ and _Throughput_ along the test runs for this wagon.
 Finally, the third graph shows the _Output size_ at each test run.

 <div align="center">
 <img src="../images/testStatistics.png" width="70%">